UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Model Configurations

 which means the state anchor $A_k(x)$ is directly used as the predicted trajectory for component $k$.
 At this point, the component distribution is no longer dependent on trainable parameters $\theta$.
 Hence, the regression term in the training objective~(Eq.~\ref{eq:training_objective}) is redundant, leaving only the classification loss:

 where $\mathcal{L}_{\text{CE}}$ denotes the cross-entropy loss.

-The above setting fully aligns with GPT-like models with categorical distributions~\cite{wu2024smart, zhao2024kigras, hu2025solving, philion2024trajeglish}.
-Thus, \textit{GPT-like discrete models are essentially anchor-based mixture models, devoid of the trainable component distribution and its corresponding continuous regression}.
+The above setting fully aligns with discrete NTP models~\cite{wu2024smart, zhao2024kigras, hu2025solving, philion2024trajeglish}.
+Thus, \textit{discrete NTP models are essentially anchor-based mixture models, devoid of the trainable component distribution and its corresponding continuous regression}.
 Among previous works, the discrete models often outperform those with continuous regression.
 However, as shown in Table~\ref{table:survey}, these methods also exhibit notable differences in other configurations.

 In our study, we evaluate anchor-based models, both with and without continuous regression, under consistent configurations aligned with the leading discrete models, to validate whether incorporating continuous regression provides a performance advantage.